gardener using soil meter

 Proper maintenance is key to ensuring the longevity and accuracy of your moisture meter.
 After each use, clean the probes or sensor area with a dry cloth to remove any soil or moisture.
 Store the meter in a dry, cool place to prevent damage from extreme temperatures or humidity.
 Check the batteries regularly and replace them as needed.
 If your meter seems to be giving inconsistent readings, recalibrate it if possible, or consult the manufacturer’s guidelines for troubleshooting.

-See also How to Water Orchids in Moss?
+See also How to Grow Broccoli in a Pot?

 Environmental Considerations